 This question raises a big debate about my biggest annoyance with energy companies.
 Michelle with British Gas has been told that she has built up a £300 credit, and the phone call has prompted British Gas to arrange for a refund.
 But if Michelle hadn’t have made this call she wouldn’t have known about it!!
 Why do the big energy firms let credit balances build up?
 If I am in a credit with something I have paid for I want it back in my bank account earning me interest not my energy company!

-I get an email every month from Octopus that firstly reminds me when my direct debit is coming out, the amount and how much in debit or credit I am so I can monitor it every month.
+I get an email every month from Octopus that reminds me when my direct debit is coming out.
+It also includes the amount and how much in debit or credit I am in so I can monitor it every month.
 I know that if it’s +/- £100 in debit or credit then my direct debit is the right amount.

 Michelle left this call very satisfied with her refund but it leaves a slightly bitter taste with me.
 I left my call with the knowledge that I had a £40 credit, this will stay in my account to cover higher usage of energy in the winter months.